 If the covering official sees a player recover the fumble from a prone position, the play should be blown dead.
 If the defense recovers, the stop-the-clock signal is given, followed by a point in the direction of the recovering team.
-If the offense recovers, the covering official should only signal the next down (unless a first down was achieved within the last two minutes of either half; in that case, the stop-the-clock signal is given, followed by a point in the direction of the recovering team).
+If the offense recovers, the covering official should only signal the next down (unless a first down was achieved after the Two-Minute Timeout in each half; in that case, the stop-the-clock signal is given, followed by a point in the direction of the recovering team).